Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-consequence-details.md

 | Context data    | context data | object | *(Optional)* Additional context data to be attached to the resulting Analytics request.
 The object should only have one level of depth, containing <string, string> key-value pairs. |

 ## In-App message consequence

+This rule consequence is currently handled by the Adobe Campaign mobile extension.

 | Friendly name              | Key          | Type   | Description                                                  |
 | -------------------------- | ------------ | ------ | ------------------------------------------------------------ |